tandrewnichols/gulp-remember-cache/README.md

     .pipe(footer('\n})();'))
     // Update the cache
     .pipe(cache.cache())
+    // Use in-memory remember first to pull in any files filtered out earlier.
+    .pipe(remember())
-    // Now remember any missing files from the compiled directory
+    // Now remember anything unchanged since the last restart.
+Pull in missing files
-    // (and write any newly processed ones there) .pipe(remember({ dest: 'generated/js/compiled/', cacheName: 'js' }))
+    // from the compiled directory (and write any newly processed ones there) .pipe(rememberCache({ dest: 'generated/js/compiled/', cacheName: 'js' }))
     // Concat the final result
     .pipe(concat('app.js'));
 });